whoisjuan/LIFX-Web-Control/README.md

 You must use your own API credentials for this extension to work:

-1. Go to [api.developer.lifx.com](https://api.developer.lifx.com) and sign in or create an account.
+1. Go to [LIFX Settings](https://cloud.lifx.com/settings) and sign in or create an account, the go to settings.
 2. Create a new OAuth 2 application to get your `client_id` and `client_secret`.
 3. In the `libs/chrome-ex-oauth2oauth2.js` file, replace the existing `client_id` and `client_secret` values with your new credentials.